Papierkorb2292/AI-Debugger/README.md

 Note that that, at the moment, the AI doesn't seem to be able to solve more complex bugs, especially when data structures are involved, to which the AI doesn't have a good access.
 Examples of bugs the AI was and wasn't able to solve, can be found in `testWorkspace/test.py`.

+Also note that the AI has only been tested together with the python debugger.
+There's no guarentee that injecting the AI communication works with every debugger.

 ## Usage

 This extension doesn't provide its own AI.
 Thus, if you want to try it out, you must already have access to an LLM.
 Because we are currently using ChatGPT-4o, the code to communicate with it already exists in the extension.
 To use it, you must create a `src/Secrets.ts` file and add your OpenAI API key to it: `export const openAIKey = "..."`.
 Note that we don't provide any guarantee concerning the amount of tokens send to the AI.
 However, if you'd like to use another AI, you can instead implement the `AIService` interface yourself and replace the `ChatGPTClient` in `extension.ts:44` with it.